toolfactory/narcissus/README.md

 ## Status

-Narcissus works today; however, work is needed to port the build configuration to every major operating system and architecture.
+Narcissus is feature complete; however, work is needed to port the build configuration to every major operating system and architecture.
 Please get in touch if you can help with this.

 ## Why do this?